 The review ensures that the selected community care facilities (CCF) and day programs are serving consumers in a safe, healthy and positive environment where their rights are respected.
-The review also ensures that CCFs are meeting the Home and Community-Based Services Waiver definition of a homelike setting.
+The review also ensures that CCFs are meeting the HCBS Waiver definition of a homelike setting.

-- 1. The monitoring teams reviewed a total of five CCFs and one day program. - 2.
+- II.
+Scope of Review - 1.
+The monitoring teams reviewed six CCFs via Zoom.
+Zoom was used to conduct service provider, direct staff and consumer interviews, as well as site inspections. - 2.
 The teams used a monitoring review checklist consisting of 24 criteria.
 The review criteria are used to assess the physical environment, health and safety, medications, services and staff, consumers' rights, and the handling of consumers' money.